- 1 Editor’s Choice: Winter NYC Date Ideas

 If you’d rather see a movie than a live show, there are a ton of movie theaters around the city, including two in Times Square, so you can still visit a restaurant in Hell’s Kitchen before your movie if any of my preferred restaurants really interested you.

-Otherwise, a great winter date idea is heading down to Greenwich Village to watch the classic film It’s A Wonderful Life on the big screen.
+Otherwise, a great winter date idea during the holiday season is heading down to Greenwich Village to watch the classic film It’s A Wonderful Life on the big screen.

 Right off the A/B/C/D station at West 4th street, IFC Center is a home for classic and indie feature films in New York City.